 How did Slater Byrne resolve the disputed debt?

 Our client’s effort to recover payment started in April.
 In April, the client had a face-to-face meeting with the manager for the debtor company.
 The debtor said they were going to review this because of issues in the installation of kitchen cabinetry.
 Our client received the report a month afterwards.
 The debtor, however, charged our client for the review of its records.
 We communicated to the debtor that our client disputes this charge because our client did not request for the review.
-It was the debtor who volunteered to prepare the review.
+The debtor volunteered to prepare the review.
 Plus, our client had no contractual obligation to pay this.
 This delay further prolonged non-payment of the disputed debt.

 Slater Byrne knew the debtor was playing games.
 To resolve this, we discussed our options with our client and came up with a strategy to resolve this.